Harvesting Butternut Squash

 Butternut Squash On Vine

 When butternut squash first appear on the vine, they will have green vertical lines on them.
-As the squash matures, the lines begin to fade and the rind turns to a pale orange or brown color, depending on the variety.
+As the squash matures, the lines begin to fade and the rind turns to a pale orange, brown or tan color, depending on the variety.

 Most butternut squash matures when it is 8-12 inches long.
 However, the length can vary depending on the growing conditions and variety.
-Nutrient rich soil will produce larger squash.
+Some varieties produce squash that is easily twice that size.
+Nutrient rich soil will typically help produce larger squash, but the biggest determining factor in their size is which variety they are.
 Watch the squash carefully every day or so and monitor their lengths.
-When the squash stop growing, they are almost ready to be picked.
+When the squash stop growing, they typically are almost ready to be picked.

 Another good way to tell if it's time for harvesting butternut squash is the appearance of the stem.
 When the squash is mature, the stem end will turn from green to brown.
 It will appear that the stem is beginning to dry out.
 When this happens, the plant slowly stops transferring nutrients into the squash.
-This is an indication that your butternut squash is ready to be picked.
+This is an indication that your butternut squash is ready to be picked and has the highest sugar content possible.

 Butternut Squash